vanities/django-rest-template/README.md

 ## Adding Python packages

-Add the package to the `requirements.txt` (if you know the version) then run.
+Add the package to the `requirements.txt`